BjarkeHautop/bayesSSM/README.md

 `pmmh` we need to define the functions for the SSM and the priors.

-The functions `init_fn`, `transition_fn` should be functions that simulates the latent states. `init_fn` must contain the argument `num_particles` for initializing the particles, and `transition_fn` must contain the argument `particles`, which is a vector of particles, and can contain any other arguments for model-specific parameters.
+The functions `init_fn`, `transition_fn` should be functions that simulate the latent states. `init_fn` must contain the argument `num_particles` for initializing the particles, and `transition_fn` must contain the argument `particles`, which is a vector of particles, and can contain any other arguments for model-specific parameters.